spectrochempy/spectrochempy/docs/whatsnew/latest.rst

   for simple curve fitting
 * Add the possibility to define user-defined functions in the `Optimize` class.
 * Traceback are now fully displayed when an error occurs in a script.
-* Add the possibility to read Thermo high speed series files
-* Add the possibility to use several sets of experimental conditions in `ActionMassKinetics` class.
-* Add the possibility to pass a colormap normalization to the `plot` method.

 Bug fixes
 ~~~~~~~~~